msikma/pokesprite/README.md

 This will generate a full sprite sheet with regular icons, shiny icons, right-facing icons (where a unique icon exists), and all other icon sets.
 It also generates SCSS and JS files and an overview HTML page for previewing your build.
 Everything is saved to the `output/` directory.

+Normally you don't need to do this, since you can just use a pre-compiled version instead.

 ### Compiling SCSS to CSS

 PokéSprite does not generate CSS—it only generates SCSS (which can't directly be used in a website).
 You'll have to compile the CSS yourself using [SASS](https://github.com/sass/sass).
 See the SASS manual for a more complete usage guide.